nkurniansyah/Hypertension_PRS/README.md

 provide.
 No clumping is needed and no selection of SNPs.
 The summary statistics are already based on the specific set of SNPs selected after clumping and setting a p-value threshold.
 Note that genetic data files need to be specified in the –target argument.
+Note, as we have already performed the clumping for generating PRS, PRSice2 requires a p-value as input in our summary statistics.
+For this purpose, we provide **mock p-value** in our summary statistics (Summary\_Statistics\_for\_PRS\_construction/\*)